peak/s5cmd/README.md

 `s5cmd` uses an exponential backoff retry mechanism for transient or potential server-side throttling errors.
 Non-retriable errors, such as `invalid credentials`, `authorization errors` etc, will not be retried.
-By default, `s5cmd` will retry 10 times for about a minute.
-You can adjust the number of retries with `--retry-count` option.
+By default, `s5cmd` will retry 10 times for up to a minute.
+Number of retries are adjustable via `--retry-count` flag.

 ## Using wildcards